syne-tune/syne-tune/docs/tutorials/pasha/pasha.md

 We provide an example script [launch_pasha_nasbench201_demo.py](scripts/launch_pasha_nasbench201_demo.py) that shows how to run experiments with PASHA on NASBench201.
 We compare PASHA with ASHA (promotion type) and the relevant baselines - one epoch and random.

 In the script we also show how we can change the ranking function that PASHA uses.
-For example, the value of $\epsilon$ in soft ranking can be estimated automatically using the standard deviation of objective values in the previous rung (e.g. $2\sigma$).
+For example, the value of `epsilon` in soft ranking can be estimated automatically using the standard deviation of objective values in the previous rung (e.g. `2*sigma`).
 The script further explains how we can combine PASHA with sample-efficient strategies based on Bayesian Optimization.

 ## What are the Results?
 After running the [launch_pasha_nasbench201_demo.py](scripts/launch_pasha_nasbench201_demo.py) script we obtain the results that we show in Table 1 (subject to changes in Syne Tune after writing the tutorial).